joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-science.md

 ---
 layout: post
-title: An Introduction to SQL For Data Scientists
+title: What Every Data Scientist Needs to Know about SQL
 comments: true
 ---